brklyn8900/learnkoinos/docs/M1/5_interacting.md

 namespace.uri                             - Returns the token's uri
 ...
 ```

+Note: If the smart contract was uploaded without an "Application Binary Interface" or `.abi` file, then these entrypoints will not be available and you will get an error.

 You may now use the `--help` flag on any of these commands to learn thier usage.
 This process will apply to any smart contract address.